Visitor's visa

 Submitting your visa application

 You must bring all the documents listed on the relevant checklist with you.
 You will find the relevant checklist under step 2 in this guide "Gather the necessary documentation".
-The Embassy will contact you if we need more information.
+The embassy will contact you if we need more information.

-Please note that the Embassy cannot receive any physical mail regarding visa applications.
+Please note that the embassy cannot receive any physical mail regarding visa applications.
 All physical documents must to be delivered at the VFS Global Application Center.

-EU/EEA family members can apply directly at the Embassy in Nairobi, and pay no visa fee.
+EU/EEA family members can apply directly at the embassy in Nairobi and pay no visa fee.
 Please check UDI website to check if you fall under these specific rules.

 Waiting Time